Jacques Amyot (swimmer)

+Jacques Amyot CQ (13 November 1924 – 7 September 2018) was a Canadian swimmer from Quebec.
+As a long distance swimmer, besides holding 50 records in Quebec and 15 in open water swimming in Canada, qualifying for the 1948 London Olympics, and crossing the English channel twice, he may be best known for winning the first 26 km (16 mile) Marathon race across Lac St. Jean on July 23, 1955 in eleven hours and 32 minutes.
+The race has continued and is now known as la Traversée internationale du lac St-Jean.
+As an honored guest, Amyot frequently attended the race and congratulated the winner until his death in 2018.

 Early years

 Born in Quebec City in 1924, Amyot was interested in a career as a cyclist, but instead turned to long distance swimming.
-After placing second in a two-mile race at Lake St. Joseph in 1939, he was spotted by coach Jos Lachance.
+After placing second in a two-mile race at Lake St. Joseph at only fourteen in 1939, he was spotted by coach Jos Lachance.

 Professional career

 Amyot began swimming professionally in 1948, participating in the Olympic trials for the London Olympics' 1500 metre freestyle.
 At the time, there was no long distance event at the Olympics.
+During his career, he won eight national masters titles and even made his mark in the various disciplines of skiing during the 1940s and 1950s.